eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 12 - Machine Translation.md

 * **Zero shot translation**
 	* Can learn to translate from one language to another, even though that specific pair was never in training data

-# Different Models
+# Different Machine Translation Models
 ---

-# Rule-based MT
+## Rule-based MT

 1. Build dictionaries
 2. Write transformation rules